alex-s168/website/pages/article-favicon.typ

   \
-  Then I used modern technology (a copier) to copy that piece of paper multiple times, and also scale it up (for higher coloring details and image resolution).
+  Then I used modern technology (a copier) to copy that piece of paper multiple times, and also scale it up (to allow for more details).
 ]

 #section[